dolthub/docs/content/products/dolthub/api/database.md

 ## List pull requests

 Here is an example of getting pull requests list on the `museum-collections` database using an [authorization token](authentication.md).
+The response of pull request list is paginated, you can use the next page token included in the response to retrieve the following page of pull requests.

 Include this `header` in your request.